JustRedPillMe

 This temporary act, became permanent.

-Links to Evidence
+Links to Evidence:

 Redpill Rating: COMPLETE REDPILL (true)